adityav1810/Face-Mask-Detection/README.md

 3. To apply this model on an Image, python3 mask-detector-image.py -i [path of image]

-4. To apply this model on an Vide, python3 mask-detector-video.py -v [path of Video]
+4. To apply this model on an Video, python3 mask-detector-video.py -v [path of Video]

 #### COMMENTS: